From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

-In the current modeling framework, the agent desired velocity field $v_d$, which ideally drives pedestrian motion in the domain, is supposed to be known \emph{a priori}.
-Therefore, it should be constructed out of the knowledge of the geometry of the domain only.
+In our modelling approach, the desired velocity field $v_d$, which drives pedestrian motion in the domain, is supposed to be known \emph{a priori}.
+Therefore, it should be constructed only from the knowledge of the geometry of the domain.